MemDeco-WG/setup-kam/README.md

           # Example: Run kam build (replace with your use case)
           kam build
           # Add other kam commands as needed

+      # Optional: run Setup kam and import a template provided by a workflow input
+      # Example (pass workflow_dispatch input `template-url` to the action):
+      # on:
+      #   workflow_dispatch:
+      #     inputs:
+      #       template-url:
+      #         description: 'Template URL'
+      #         required: false
+      #
+      # In job steps:
+      - name: Setup kam (with optional template import)
+        uses: MemDeco-WG/setup-kam@v1.1
+        with:
+          template-url: ${{ github.event.inputs.template-url }}  # Will be ignored if empty

 Inputs

 - `github-token`: GitHub Token for cache optimization and rate limit enhancement (optional).
 Default: `${{ github.token }}`
 - `enable-cache`: Toggle version-aware caching for kam and Cargo (optional).
 Default: `'true'` (set to `'false'` to disable caching)
+- `template-url`: Optional URL to a template file (e.g., .tgz or archive) to download and import using `kam tmpl import`.
+Default: not set

 How It Works